sarusman/naif-sort-python/README.md

 # Naif-sort-python
-Raw sorting algorithm.
+Raw sorting "algorithm".
 No algorithms but only display the sorting steps.

 Written in python and uses pygame for the graphics part.